Objective and Description

 The Ph.D. is a degree with emphasis on research.
 The program of work is expected to include a minimum of 15 semester hours of advanced graduate level coursework beyond the master's degree and sufficient dissertation semester hours as required to complete the dissertation.

-The status of a doctoral candidate is approved for students who have passed an oral Comprehensive Examination (a comprehensive dissertation proposal) and submitted a Final Program of Work.
-The Comprehensive Examination will be required by the time the student has completed the required coursework.
+The status of doctoral candidate is approved for students who have passed an oral comprehensive examination (a comprehensive dissertation proposal) and submitted a final program of work.
+The comprehensive examination will be required by the time the student has completed the required coursework.
 If the student fails the examination, he/she would be given one more chance to pass it no later than during the following semester.
-Upon completion of the Comprehensive Examination, the candidate should enroll in the dissertation course (EE6699 Dissertation or EE7399 Doctoral Degree Completion).
-You can only enroll in EE7399 one time.
+Upon completion of the comprehensive examination, the candidate should enroll in the dissertation course (EE6699 Dissertation or EE7399 Doctoral Degree Completion).
+You may only enroll in EE7399 one time.
 If you do not graduate in the semester EE7399 is used, all future semesters you must enroll in EE6699.
-9 hours of Dissertation is required to graduate.
+9 hours of Dissertation are required to graduate.

 Ph.D.
 Supervisory Committee